JCZY999/Predictive_Modeling/README.md

-Marketing Predictive Modeling – School Inquiry Prediction Project Overview
+#Marketing Predictive Modeling – School Inquiry Prediction
+##Project Overview

 This project uses marketing and web analytics data to predict the number of school inquiries.
 The goal is to help marketing teams forecast demand and allocate budget more efficiently across paid, owned, and organic channels.

-Business Problem
+##Business Problem
+Leads Prediction:
 Schools and universities invest heavily in marketing (Google Ads, SEO, social media, portals, etc.), but it is difficult to know:
 Which channels drive inquiries
 How search trends affect inquiries
 How many inquiries to expect in the future
+Heart Disease Prediction:
+In this project, we delve into a dataset encapsulating various health metrics from heart patients, including age, blood pressure, heart rate, and more.
+Our goal is to develop a predictive model capable of accurately identifying individuals with heart disease.
+Given the grave implications of missing a positive diagnosis, our primary emphasis is on ensuring that the model identifies all potential patients, making recall for the positive class a crucial metric.
 This project builds a predictive model to forecast school inquiries using marketing data and search behavior data.

-Data Used
+##Data Used

 The model uses the following variables: